Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 ##Overview

-Swift Look At is an custom animation node for Unreal Engine.
+Swift Look At is a custom animation node for Unreal Engine.
 It is similary to the built-in equivalent, but behaves more accurately and naturally.

 ##Features